-Our long-term incentives are tied to our returns to shareholders: in absolute stock price gains, shareholder returns relative to industry peers, and financial returns relative to our cost of capital.
+Our long-term incentives are tied to our returns to shareholders: in absolute stock price gains, shareholder returns relative to industry peers, and improving absolute returns on capital relative to our cost of capital.

-In 2019 we increased our emphasis on performance-based awards and added 3-year improvement in NVA (National Oilwell Varco Value Added) as an additional performance measure to the Company's performance shares.
-We also removed NVA as a metric from the annual incentive program.
-The changes were made to better align incentives with appropriate performance metrics.
-The Company believes that the adjusted EBITDA and adjusted working capital metrics are well-suited for short-term incentives, while TSR (total shareholder return) and NVA better serve as long-term incentive targets.
+In 2021, we continued our emphasis on performance-based awards and maintained our measure of 3-year improvement in NVA (NOV Value Added, as defined on page 55) as an additional performance measure to the Company's long-term performance shares.
+The Company believes that the Adjusted EBITDA and adjusted working capital metrics are well-suited for short-term incentives, while TSR (total shareholder return) and NVA better serve as long-term incentive targets.

-For 2019 the payouts under our "at-risk" incentive programs were as follows:
+For 2021 the payouts under our "at-risk" incentive programs were as follows:

-• Below Target 2019 Annual Bonus Payout: The Company earned 74% of target based on the formulaic results of its pre-established 2019 performance goals.

-Above Target Long-Term Incentive Performance Award Payout: The 2017 performance shares were earned at 200% of target based on our 3-year TSR performance relative to the OSX index.
-When combined with the stock price reduction from grant date, earned performance shares were valued at 129% of the original grant date target value.
+- Below Target Annual Bonus Payout: Despite achieving many of our business objectives in 2021 (as described earlier), we only modestly exceeded minimum entry level of our pre-set financial threshold goals and consequently bonuses for 2021 performance for Named Executive Officers were paid out below the target level. - Mixed Long-Term Incentive Outcomes: All previously granted stock options remained underwater as of December 31, 2021. - The 2019 performance shares were earned at 59.84% of target based on our 3-year TSR performance relative to the OSX index and pre-established NVA goals.
+When combined with the stock price reduction from grant date, earned performance shares were valued at 28% of the original grant date target value.